abuitrago-cxo/marketing-genie/README.md

 - 💬 Fullstack application with a React frontend and LangGraph backend.
 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
-- 🔍 Dynamic search query generation using Google Gemini models.
+- 🔍 Dynamic search query generation using Google Gemini or Ollama models.
 - 🌐 Integrated web research via Google Search API.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.
 - 🔄 Hot-reloading for both frontend and backend development during development.
+- 🔀 Support for both Gemini and Ollama models (run locally).

 ## Project Structure